futurewei-cloud/chogori-platform/docs/K2-3SI-TXN.md

 - onHBTimeout: TRH did not receive heartbeat for a transaction in time.
 - onRWE: (on retention window expiry) The TR has been in the system longer than our retention window
 - onEnd(A|C): the client is signalling that they want to end the transaction with either an Abort(A) or Commit(C) action
-- onTimer: this means that we will perform the state transition asynchronously after some time
 - onFinalizeDone: The transaction has been successfully finalized.
 All participants have been contacted and they have converted all of their write intents.

 ### Creation of a TR